ocaml/dune-www/_posts/XXX-goal-of-dune.md

 future.

 And to be completely honest, we haven't reached this goal yet.
-Dune is far from perfect and critically lacks in some areas in order to be such a tool, but we are slowly working towards that goal.
-Our is not to convince everybody to use Dune.
-While a unified community using Dune would open the door to exciting new possibilities such as faster builds, large scale refactoring or transparent cross-compilation, at the end of the day everyone makes their own choice and we are not here to try and convince people to switch to Dune.
-What we can do however is make Dune as good of a tool as we can.
-That is what we have been doing from the start and that is what we will continue doing.
+Dune is far from perfect and lacks in some areas in order to be such a tool, but we are slowly working towards that goal.

-On a more practical level, there are a few boxes to check in order to reach our goal.
+On a practical level, there are a few boxes to check in order to reach our goal.
 There are in fact a ton details to sort out, but at a high-level a tool that works for everyone in the OCaml community should at least: